Totaljs-Spain/flow_ee/README.md

 ## Education Edition

-This special edition of Total.js Flow was born thanks to UPM. [(Polytechnic University of Madrid)](https://www.upm.es/internacional/) In order to use Total.js Flow in a classroom.
+This special edition of Total.js Flow was born thanks to UPM. [(Universidad Politécnica de Madrid)](https://www.upm.es/internacional/) In order to use Total.js Flow in a classroom.

 ## What is different in this edition of Total.js Flow?